commutatus/awesome/domains/engineering/efficient/dns-management.md

 3. Select an Elastic IP address and choose **Actions -> Associate Elastic IP address**.
 4. Select the instance from **Instance** and then choose **Associate**.

-## Site redirection using Amazon S3 and Route 53
+## Site redirection using Amazon S3, CloudFront, and Route 53

 Consider you visited `some-website.com` and the browser changes the endpoint to `www.some-website.com` with HTTP 301 status code, indicating `some-website.com` is permanently moved to `www.some-website.com`.
 This is known as site redirection.
 It is a process of forwarding/changing the requested endpoint to a different one.